-Putting insect repellent creams or sprays on skin can be a little off-putting.
-I like individually packaged, single use wipes – so much easier to apply on a squirmy kid, less smelly, and you can always have a few in your bag without risk of leaking or spilling.
+Putting insect repellent creams or sprays on the skin can be a little off-putting.
+I like individually packaged, single-use wipes – so much easier to apply on a squirmy kid, less smelly, and you can always have a few in your bag without risk of leaking or spilling.
 Something like Ben’s 30% DEET wipes works well for about 8 hours protecting 2 people (more if your people are little).

 Tip 6: Picaridin vs. DEET

 While DEET reigns as the king of repellents, there are other alternatives.
 Picaridin is a repellent and DEET alternative that is commonly used in Europe.
 It is harder to find because it only began to be sold in the US in 2005, but it offers similar protection as DEET but with less odor and a less greasy feeling.
 Picaridin comes in lotion, spray, and wipes.